 2. Privacy and data security

-E-commerce companies request and retain a lot of key customer data, including credit card numbers, personal contact information, bank account, and Social Security numbers, and, as such, should protect the privacy and security of the data.
-While the U.S. doesn’t have a federal privacy rule, such as Europe’s General Data Protection Regulation, some states, including California, Maine, and Nevada, have passed laws.
+E-commerce companies request and retain a lot of key customer data, including credit card numbers, personal contact information, bank account numbers and Social Security numbers, and need to protect the privacy and security of that data.
+While the U.S. doesn’t have a federal privacy rule, such as Europe’s General Data Protection Regulation (GDPR), some states, including California, Maine and Nevada, have passed their own laws.

-It’s important that you adhere to best practices.
-One way to do that is to follow the FTC’s “privacy by design” recommendations, which include the following:
+It’s vital that you adhere to best practices when it comes to data security.
+One way to do that is to follow the Federal Trade Commission’s “privacy by design” recommendations, which include the following.